The library will be closed in honor of Presidents' Day Monday, February 19.

 A plaque in the library tells of the dedication of all the people who work to make the library such a success.

 Explore your Library: There's more than you know

 DVD Cleaning. $3.00 per disc

 Adult & Juvenile Programming: Available In-Person and Virtually

 Our Mission Statement

 The mission of the library is to provide modern library resources, services, and programs to meet the educational, recreational, and informational needs of the community.
-The library functions as a service center library and a backup for major resource centers.

 Resources at the library are supplemented by resources from the South Central Kansas Library System, the Kansas State Library, and the interlibrary loan system.